adamw/website/content/blog/2013-01-21-updating-to-scala-2-10-elasticmq-and-scala-macro-debug.md

     libraryDependencies += &quot;com.softwaremill.scalamacrodebug&quot; %% &quot;macros&quot; % &quot;0.0.1-SNAPSHOT&quot;</p></div>
     ";}
 categories:
-  - ElasticMQ
-  - Library
-  - Macros
-  - Scala
+  - elasticmq
-  - SQS
+  - metaprogramming
-  - Uncategorized
+  - scala

 ---
 As [Scala 2.10 was released][1] some time ago, it is high time to update the projects using 2.9: [ElasticMQ][2] and [scala-macro-debug][3].
 [Veripacks][4] was already released using 2.10.